hashgraph/full-stack-testing/fullstack-network-manager/README.md

 ## E2E tests

-* In order to run E2E test, we need to setup cluster and install the chart.
+* In order to run E2E test, we need to set up cluster and install the chart.

 ```
   fsnetman init -d ../charts # use the charts directory